sunil-sharma/Windows-Gemfile/README.md

 Windows-Gemfile
 ===============
 Ruby on rails Installation on windows...

 1. Download Ruby (version) and install it.
 2. Then follow the link :"https://github.com/oneclick/rubyinstaller/wiki/Development-Kit" step by step
 3. Install bundler with "gem install bundler" command.
-4. bundle install..
-Thats all for ruby setup on windows..then following are some changes in Gemfile
+4. "bundle install" Thats all for ruby setup on windows.
+Following are some changes in Gemfile before bundle install in awetest setup.

 Follow the link for Mysql connectivity with our App: http://blog.mmediasys.com/2011/07/07/installing -mysql-on-windows-7-x64-and-using-ruby-with-it/